angeliufus/angeliufus/README.md

 ## Research Focus

-I have a deep passion for economic and social research, and I'm particularly interested in exploring 👨‍💻 the following areas:
+I have a deep passion for discovering hidden economic factors that affect people's futures.
+I am specially interested in economic and social research, and I'm particularly interested in exploring 👨‍💻 the following areas:
 - Public pension sustainability in Spain : [Project Link](https://github.com/angeliufus/Estudi-amb-Machine-Learning-del-Sistema-de-Pensions-Public-espanyol)
+- Taxes and real social benefits per country
 - Education and job prospect relation
 - Gender differences in human capital accumulation
 - Labour,Health, Social justice and wellbeing